-- 15. Except for the "grandfather provisions" described below which end after the 2018-2019 school year, teachers working at a Tier III or Tier IV School will receive a bonus of three thousand dollars (\$3,000) if they are recruited to or retained at the Tier III or Tier IV school and work there for the school year for which they were hired.
+- 14. Teachers working at a Tier III or Tier IV School will receive a bonus of three thousand dollars (\$3,000) if they are recruited to or retained at the Tier III or Tier IV school and work there for the school year for which they were hired.
 The full amount of the bonus will be paid for teachers who work the full school year and those who work less than the full school year will receive a prorated amount.
-A teacher is not eligible for both a recruitment and retention bonus. - 16.
+A teacher is not eligible for both a recruitment and retention bonus. - 15.
 When a Tier III or Tier IV school earns a grade of "C" or above, the school ceases to be a Tier III or Tier IV school and recruitment and retention bonuses end immediately.
-The teachers at the Tier III or Tier IV school are nevertheless entitled to receive the performance bonus described below for accomplishing the improvement in school grade. - 17.
+The teachers at the Tier III or Tier IV school are nevertheless entitled to receive the performance bonus described below for accomplishing the improvement in school grade. - 16.
 When the grade assigned to a Tier III or Tier IV school improves to C or better, a teacher who worked at the school that year will receive a performance bonus equal to fifteen hundred dollars (\$1,500).
 If the grade assigned to a Tier III or Tier IV School improves by two (2) letter grades, the teacher who worked at the school that year will receive a performance bonus equal to two thousand dollars (\$2,000).
-The full amount of the bonus will be paid for teachers who work the full school year and those who work less than the full school year will receive a prorated amount. - 18.
-A teacher is not eligible for both a bonus under this section and a bonus under the "grandfather provision."
-To the extent that a teacher may qualify for a bonus under both this section and the "grandfather provision" which expires after the 2018-2019 school year as set forth below, the larger of the two bonuses will be payable.

-19. Immediately after school grades are released each year, the district and the Union will jointly develop a communication plan to promptly notify and explain to staff at the schools the effect the school grade has on them.
+The full amount of the bonus will be paid for teachers who work the full school year and those who work less than the full school year will receive a prorated amount. - 17.
+Immediately after school grades are released each year, the district and the Union will jointly develop a communication plan to promptly notify and explain to staff at the schools the effect the school grade has on them.